Getting Started with OPEA¶

 Click Go to resource -> Connect -> Connect -> SSH using Azure CLI.
 Accept the terms and then select “Configure + connect”

-Note: If you have issues connecting to the instance with SSH, you could instead access the same via the Bastion host with your username and password.
+Note: If there are issues connecting to the instance with SSH, trying connecting via the Bastion host with the username and password.

 Login to Oracle Cloud Console – Then navigate to Compute Instances.
 Click the “Create Instance” button.